Under Ann Tornberg, South Dakota Democrats involved in Hillary Clinton money shuffling story featured at Politico today

 Read that all here at the Politico magazine web site.

 The entire article is pretty interesting.
 Even more so considering the South Dakota connection.
-According to the image at the top of the page, it appears South Dakota Democrats passed through at least 1.45 Million over the course of 2016 – at a time when locally Democrats suffered historic defeats!
+According to the image at the top of the page, it appears South Dakota Democrats passed through at least

+1.45 Million (UPDATED – 2.25 Million) over the course of 2016 – at a time when locally Democrats suffered historic defeats!

 I guess we know who got the better end of that deal.